 Adam - Christ

-In every instance, the twofold nature of a man is depicted.
+In every pair, the twofold nature of a man is depicted.
 The older represent the flesh whereas the younger represent the spirit.
-Jacob was blessed with Esau's clothers - like Christians are accepted even with our sin corrupted body, the flesh.
+Jacob was blessed with Esau's clothers - like Christians are accepted in the eyes of God even with our sin corrupted body, the flesh.
 If everything is according to the word of God, "the elder shall serve the younger".
 In other words, the flesh should serve the spirit.
 If the flesh does what it wants, there's no hope of salvation.
 Yet, many claim they have the spirit but sin and the devil are their real masters.
 This is well seen with the people wearing makeup, earrings and performing wickedness such as contraception.
 Yet, they keep claiming how humble and christian they are.
 They have the spirit of the devil, not the Holy Spirit.
 Let's hear what apostle Paul has said:

 46 Howbeit that was not first which is spiritual, but that which is natural; and afterward that which is spiritual.